Abdulmazid24/my-try-github-repo/README.md

 -   **🧊 3D Physics Tint**: Cards react to your mouse cursor in real-time using 3D perspective calculations, creating a tactile, physical feel.
 -   **🎮 Gamified Learning**: Integrated client-side progress tracking saves your journey automatically, gamifying the education process.
 -   **👨‍💻 Live Code Playground**: Don't just read—code.
 A built-in IDE allows instant manipulation of the DOM directly within the learning modules.
+-   **📋 Copy-to-Clipboard**: One-click code copying with beautiful toast notifications across all code examples.
+-   **⚡ Service Worker**: Offline-first PWA with cached assets for instant loading and offline access.

 ## 🎓 The Curriculum
-The content is structured into four distinct academic tiers, covering the absolute cutting edge of the W3C specifications (2024/2025).
+The content is structured into five distinct academic tiers, covering the absolute cutting edge of the W3C specifications (2024/2025).

 | Level | Focus | Key Technologies |
 | :--- | :--- | :--- |